ElBedeawi/near-challenge-7/README.md

 ```
 "Candidate doesn't exist"
 ```
-Great, Let's go to our last function
+Great :clap:, Let's go to our last function :sweat_smile:

 ### Get Stats Function
 Now that we have everything in place and people can vote, we need to see the results, Let's try to implement the Get Stats function, Back to your editor add the below function